Skip to main content

 Conservation And Sustainability

-Codo del Pozuzo addresses critical conservation priorities by protecting the headwaters of rivers that supply water to surrounding communities, making watershed protection a central management objective.
-The cloud forests are threatened by ongoing deforestation driven by cattle ranching expansion and smallholder agriculture along the forest frontiers.
+Codo del Pozuzo addresses critical conservation priorities by protecting the headwaters of rivers that supply water to more than 5,000 inhabitants of surrounding communities, making watershed protection a central management objective.
+[1] The cloud forests are threatened by ongoing deforestation driven by cattle ranching expansion and smallholder agriculture along the forest frontiers.
 The Master Plan for 2023-2028 establishes management zones, monitoring protocols, and community engagement strategies.
+The conservation area also provides a protective buffer near the Kakataibo Indigenous Reserve, contributing to the security of isolated or recently-contacted indigenous populations in the broader landscape.
 Sustainable livelihood programs aim to provide economic alternatives to deforestation, including agroforestry, ecotourism development, and payment for ecosystem services schemes that recognize the water supply value of intact forests.

 Visitor Ratings